Telecom & IT Blog | Explore Our Recources | Tailwind

 Certified professionals should handle structured cabling installation and termination.
 Hiring qualified technicians ensures building codes, standards, and best practices are met.

-How Often Should We Test and Certify Our Structured Cabling System?
+How Often Should We Test & Certify Our Structured Cabling System?

 It's recommended to test cable runs after initial installation and have an annual maintenance schedule to identify any changes in performance.
 Regularly certifying your structured cabling system helps verify it meets industry standards.